nathancy/jekyll-embed-video/README.md

 # jekyll-embed-video
 Embed YouTube, Vimeo, and Twitch videos/clips in Jekyll webpages without a plugin.
 If you are hosting your webpage using GitHub pages, you can't use third party plugins.
-Here is a method to use 'includes' instead of plugins.
+Here is a method to use "includes" instead of plugins.

 See the raw text in `example.md` for a complete example.